 How To Grow Thyme

 Thyme is a Mediterranean herb which grows best when we replicate its natural growing conditions.
-Plant in a dry, sheltered and sunny spot and keep away from winter wet and cold winds.
+It is a perennial herb which grows best dry, sheltered and sunny spot.

 There are many varieties of thyme.
 They vary in size, hardiness and flavour, lemon, orange, Caraway, Orange Balsam Thyme and many more.